lohith-kandibanda/SDN-Controller-Placement-and-Load-Balancing/README.md

 # SDN-Controller-Placement-and-Load-Balancing
 This is a SDN based project where we have worked on SDN to improve the campus network through Enhanced Controller Placement and Load Balancing Algorithms

+To implement this project please go through the Manual given